appium/appium-uiautomator2-driver/README.md

 Capability Name | Description
 --- | ---
-appium:localeScript | Canonical name of the locale to be set for the app under test, for example `zh-Hans-CN`.
+appium:localeScript | Canonical name of the locale to be set for the app under test, for example `Hans` in `zh-Hans-CN`.
 See https://developer.android.com/reference/java/util/Locale.html for more details. appium:language | Name of the language to extract application strings for.
 Strings are extracted for the current system language by default.
 Also sets the language for the app under test.
 See https://developer.android.com/reference/java/util/Locale.html for more details.
 Example: en, ja appium:locale | Sets the locale for the app under test.
 See https://developer.android.com/reference/java/util/Locale.html for more details.
 Example: EN, JA